-When your register you children in school, you will need to show your child’s immunication record.
+When your register your children in school, you will need to show your child’s immunization record.

 6. Copies of all post-secondary diplomas, degrees, and even academic transcripts for all adults

-Many professional associations, universities, colleges, and assessment agencies require your academic records come directly from the institution you attended.
-They will not accept your original or copied academic documents that you may come with.
+Many professional associations, universities, colleges, and assessment agencies require your academic records to come directly from the institution you attended.
+They will not accept the original or copied academic documents that you may bring with you.